Furbeh/SuperBowlCapstoneWebPage/index.md

 ---
 layout: page
-title: Rough Draft
+title: What Makes a Super Bowl Commercial Super?
-tagline:
+tagline: An analysis into commercials.
-description: Current Rough Draft for DSC180B
+description: For DSC180B
 ---

 ## Introduction